 Children using braille or modified large print tests are likely to need more time to complete the tests than fully sighted children to take account of their slower reading speeds.
 You will wish to make this clear to children and to organise the classroom as appropriate.
-You may find it helpful to administer the tests in more than one session.
+You may find it helpful to administer the tests in more than one session, or use rest breaks as appropriate, particularly for children using the braille tests.